joshbrew/HEG_ESP32/README.md

 <img src="https://github.com/moothyknight/HEG_ESP32/blob/master/Pictures/platforms.PNG" alt="platforms" width="252" height="354">

-On the firmware you will find a WIP Async Web Server with cross-platform support, enabling plug-and-play and global networking features.
+On the firmware you will find a Async Web Server with a cross-platform supported javascript app, enabling plug-and-play and global networking features.
 We are creating an open source combined therapy and research toolset, using the perks of an online-enabled device and all of the diverse tools available for web front and backend.
 This is a living project so stay tuned!

 You can demo it now via our Chrome Extension (via the Software folder) or right on board the firmware or a new webapp at [hegalomania.netlify.app](https://hegalomania.netlify.app).
 It's evolving fast.
 We will eventually be comparable to professional BCI software, free of charge.
 In the More folder, please find the DataCharting.html applet for analyzing and comparing your data with interactive charts.